chaosdorf/dorfctl/Readme.md

 `./dorfctl.py [enable|disable|toggle|do] <device> [-h]`

-Use 'do' for shutdown and wakeup
+Use 'do' for shutdown and wakeup.
+You can't toggle amp's yet.

 ## Examples